-1.j Simplify Review of Residential Development Projects in Planned Districts.
+1.i Consider Simplifying Review of Residential Development Projects in Planned Districts

 - a.
 Consider amending the Development Code to establish criteria for ministerial review of residential development projects in planned zoning districts.
 Criteria may be established for characteristics such as setbacks, height limits, floor area ratios, buffers from sensitive habitats, and slope constraints, among others. - b.
-Consider amendments that would allow Master Plans to establish site specific criteria for ministerial review of subsequent development projects. - 1.k Adjust Height Limits for Multi-family Residential Buildings.
-Consider amending the Development Code to increase the allowable height for multi-family residential development.
-Consider allowing increases to height limits depending on certain side yard setbacks. - 1.I Clarify applicability of State Density Bonus.
+Consider amendments that would allow Master Plans to establish site specific criteria for ministerial review of subsequent development projects. - 1.j Consider Adjusting Height Limits for Multi-family Residential Buildings.
+Consider amending the Development Code to increase the allowable height for multi-family residential development, while preserving the essential design characteristics that define the qualities and livability of adjacent communities. - 1.k Clarify applicability of State Density Bonus.
 Evaluate policies in the Countywide Plan and Development Code for housing opportunity sites to ensure consistency with Government Code § 65915-65918.
 Amend the Countywide Plan and Development Code as appropriate.